tesseral-labs/docs/fern/pages/quickstart.md

 Go to Project Settings, and then the "Vault Domain Settings" tab.
-Click on "Edit", and under "Custom Vault Domain" you'll input `vault.XXX`, where `XXX` is your App Production URL, the domain you used for your "Production App URL" in the first section of this document.
+Click on "Edit", and under "Custom Vault Domain" you'll input `vault.XXX`, where `XXX` is the domain of your App Production URL.

 You'll now get a set of DNS records you need to set up.
 Create those DNS records.
 Once those records are all correct and widely propagated, you can